Daniel-KM/Omeka-S-module-GuestApi/README.md

 Note that to allow any roles to login, in particular global admins, increase the access points to check for security.

+The path `/api/users/me` is used for the user that is currently authenticated through the credentials arguments.
+This is a shortcut to `/api/users/{id}` for common actions, in particular to get the current user own data.

-To update the profile, use the path /api/users/me.
-For example to update:
+Other http methods are available to update the profile with the same path.
+For example to update (http method `PATCH`/`POST`):
 - email: /api/users/me?email=elisabeth.ii@example.com
 - name: /api/users/me?name=elisabeth_ii
 - password: /api/users/me?password=xxx&new_password=yyy